A calamity destroys lives and livelihoods.

 - Bank account through LandBank’s Payroll Credit Systems Validation (PACSVAL);

 - Check payable to the borrower (Note, however, that checks that are unclaimed for 30 days from the DV/Check date will cause the loan to be canceled);

 - Other acceptable modes to be announced by the Pag-IBIG Fund.

 How To Pay the Pag IBIG Calamity Loan

 This section contains all the information you need to know about how you can pay the Pag-IBIG calamity loan and the penalties you’ll incur for late payment/non-payment.

 1. How long am I going to pay for the Pag IBIG Calamity Loan?

-The Pag-IBIG calamity loan is payable within a period of 24 months.
+The Pag-IBIG calamity loan is payable within a period of 24 months or 36 months as preferred by the member upon application.
 It comes with an initial grace period of 3 months which means the first payment is due on the 4th month after the loan is released.

 2. How can I pay my Pag IBIG Calamity Loan?

 - For formally-employed members: Payments will be made through salary deduction.
 In case this isn’t possible because of suspension from work, leave of absence without pay, insufficiency of take-home pay, or other related circumstances, the member should pay directly to the Pag-IBIG office;